Greek Courses (Classics and Religious Studies) (CLSG)

 CLSG Courses

 This is a list of courses with the subject code CLSG.
-For more information, see Classics (College of Liberal Arts and Sciences) in the catalog.
+For more information, see Classics and Religious Studies (College of Liberal Arts and Sciences) in the catalog.

 Focus on reading ancient Greek and developing a deeper understanding of ancient Greek civilization.
 GE: World Languages First Level Proficiency.